RishabhDevbanshi/Hacktoberfest-2020-Emojipedia/README.md

 # Emojipedia

 A wikipedia of emojis.
-Yes! emojis too have meanings ! 😉
+Yes!
+Emojis too have meanings!
+And each one, is unique and interesting in itself.😉

 # Description